The Middle East Petroleum Insiders Executive Briefing (MPI), held in conjunction with MPGC Week 2020 has been re-scheduled to 10 – 12 November 2020.

 Fesharaki has been appointed to the National Petroleum Council beginning in 2008 and most recently re-appointed by the US Secretary of Energy, Dan Brouillette in April 2020.

-Dr. Jeff Brown, as President, leads FGE’s oil and gas consulting teams.
-He is based at our Asian headquarters in Singapore, working closely with FGE consultants in Europe, the Middle East, and North America.
+Dr. Jeff Brown, as President, leads FGE’s research and consulting efforts globally across oil, gas and NGLs.
+He oversees consultants based in Asia, Europe, the Middle East and North America.

-In 2013, Jeff rejoined FGE from JP Morgan where he was Executive Director, Global Commodities Research/Strategy.
+Jeff re-joined FGE seven years ago from JP Morgan where he was Executive Director, Global Commodities Research/Strategy.
 He was a regular featured speaker at JP Morgan events and published widely on energy markets.
-Aside from his previous management roles with FGE, Jeff also served as Senior Oil Analyst at the International Energy Agency in Paris, where he was co-author of the highly regarded monthly Oil Market Report.
+Jeff also served as Senior Oil Analyst at the International Energy Agency in Paris.
 During this time, he developed the IEA’s short- to mid-term oil demand forecasting framework and led research examining oil/gas interfuel substitution.
 Before the IEA, he was a Research Fellow at the East-West Center in Honolulu where his primary emphasis was LNG Markets East of Suez.